 • Report Code : KSI061615419

-Citrus pulp is a by-product of the citrus fruit processing industry which is dried, limed & processed into pellets, and used as a valuable feed ingredient for livestock, particularly for ruminants like dairy cows and beef cattle.
+Citrus pulp is a byproduct of the citrus fruit processing industry, which is dried, limed & processed into pellets, and used as a valuable feed ingredient for livestock, particularly for ruminants like dairy cows and beef cattle.
 The pellets are dark brown and have a pleasant citrusy fragrance.
-Citrus pulp pellets are a fantastic source of energy since it has a high concentration of fiber and soluble carbohydrates.
+Citrus pulp pellets are a fantastic energy source since they have a high fiber concentration and soluble carbohydrates.
 The citrus pulp pellets market encompasses the production, distribution, and utilization of these pellets across different industries.

 However, challenges such as seasonal availability & supply, stiff competition from alternative feed ingredients, and stringent regulatory norms pose potential restraints to market growth.
 Manufacturers and stakeholders in this market are actively exploring new applications and value-added products to meet the evolving demands of various industries.